 Reda responded that “by the time men call me, the issue is usually very advanced.
 Things are quite complicated.
 It’s better if you ‘untangle’ early.”
 He recommends groups like the one he founded, the Sons of Adam youth group.
 His wife began a similar group for the Daughters of Eve.
 “Activities are helpful for engaging men,” Reda said, who views what the groups do as “coaching boys into men.”

-Dr. Reda joked that in Portland, he was around so much that “people at first thought I was FBI, but when I reached out to the imams, they said, ‘Where have you been?
+Dr. Reda said that in Portland, “when I reached out to the imams, they said, ‘Where have you been?
 Because we are exhausted.’”

 This surprised many in the audience.When founding the Milwaukee’s first Muslim culturally-specific domestic violence program Our Peaceful Home, Janan Najeeb said she found “only the younger imams” were interested in participating.